-The cost of taking a speed awareness cost varies depending on where you live.
-The cheapest start at just below £80 while the most expensive often top out at £100.
-They will never be more expensive than that, since the usual penalty for a minor speeding offence is £100 and three points on your driving licence.
-(Don’t forget, having points on your licence can potentially increase your insurance premiums for years to come), a speed awareness course is by far the most attractive option – especially since it won’t affect your car insurance premiums.
+The cost of taking a speed awareness course varies depending on where you live.
+The cheapest ones start at around £80, while the dearest top out at £100.
+They will never be more expensive than that, since the usual penalty for a minor speeding offence is exactly £100, as well as three points on your driving licence.
+(Don’t forget, having points on your licence can potentially increase your insurance premiums for years to come.)
+This makes a speed awareness course a pretty attractive option, as it shouldn’t affect those costs whatsoever.

 Speed awareness course eligibility

-Speed awareness courses are a great alternative to traditional enforcement methods, but not everybody is eligible for one.
-While there are no age or experience restrictions, you can only go to a speed awareness course if you’ve not already had one within the last three years.
+Speed awareness courses sound ideal; the catch is that not everybody will be eligible to go on one.
+There aren’t any age or experience restrictions, although you can’t take one if you’ve already been on a course within the last three years.
 Also, you have to have been travelling at a specific speed in order to have a speed awareness course as an option.
 Here are the parameters: